 The Philippines is a party to:

 - the Convention on International Civil Aviation;

-- the Convention for the Unification of Certain Rules relating to International Carriage by Air.
+- the Convention for the Unification of Certain Rules relating to International Carriage by Air or the Montreal Convention.

 Which government bodies regulate the aviation industry and what is the extent of their powers?

-The Civil Aviation Authority of the Philippines regulates the technical, operational, safety and security aspects of aviation and maintains the sole registry for aircraft and liens, other interests in aircraft or aircraft engines.
+The Civil Aviation Authority regulates the technical, operational, safety and security aspects of aviation and maintains the sole registry for aircraft and liens, other interests in aircraft or aircraft engines.
 It also issues air operator certificates to air carriers and certificates of airworthiness for aircraft.
 The Civil Aeronautics Board regulates the economic aspects of air transportation and issues the administrative franchise for domestic carriers (ie, certificates of public convenience and necessity) and foreign air carrier permits.